-Radiofrequency Ablation Steps
+Step-by-Step Procedure for Radiofrequency Ablation

-- An intravenous (IV) line is often started so that relaxation medicine (sedation) can be given.
+- The patient lies on his/her stomach on a procedure table.
+If sedation is used, an intravenous (IV) line is started so that relaxation medicine (sedation) can be given.

-- A small amount of electrical current is often carefully passed through the needle to assure it is next to the target nerve and a safe distance from other nerves.
-This current should briefly recreate the usual pain and cause a muscle twitch in the neck or back.
+- Once the needle tip is placed accurately, an active electrode is inserted through the needle and a small amount of electrical current is carefully passed next to the target nerve and a safe distance from other nerves.
+This current may briefly recreate the painful symptoms that the patient usually experiences.

 In This Article: